polkadot-fellows/xcm-format/README.md

 In addition, a third "composite" message passing system is named as **HRelayMessageParachain** *Horizontal Relay-routed Message Passing*.
 It is implemented through utilising the two routing meta-messages of XMP (`RelayMessageParachain` and `ParachainRelayMessage`) so that parachains may send messages between each other before XCMP is finalised.
 This relies on the Relay-chain storing and relaying the messages and as such is not scalable.
 Parathreads may not receive such messages since queues could grow indefinitely.

-### XCM is for Message Passing between all kinds of Consensus system System
+### XCM is for Message Passing between all kinds of Consensus System

 In addition to messages between parachain(s) and/or the Relay-chain, XCM is suitable for messages between disparate chains connected through one or more bridge(s) and even for messages between smart-contracts.
 Using XCM, all of the above may communicate with, or through, each other.